The best gaming PCs in 2021 | CNN Underscored

 On top of the case, you’ll find a dedicated LED button you can use to quickly change the RGB colors instead of using the software.
 Also located on top are the power button, a button that reboots the PC, a USB-C port, two regular USB ports, and audio in/out jacks.

-Our review sample came equipped with an Intel Core i7-11700K processor, Nvidia’s RTX 3080 GPU, 32GB of memory and a 1TB SSD for the operating system and some games, along with a 2TB HDD for additional storage.
+Our review sample came equipped with an Intel Core i7-11700K processor, Nvidia’s RTX 3080 GPU, 32GB of memory and a 1TB solid-state drive for the operating system and some games, along with a 2TB hard disk drive for additional storage.
 If all of those numbers are gibberish to you, just take comfort in the fact you won’t have to make any changes or upgrades for at least a few years.
 Although, if you did want to add more memory or another SSD, the motherboard has space for you to do so.

-On the backside of the case is where you’ll find a litany of ports.
+On the backside of the case is where you’ll find a plethora of ports.
 Seriously, there are enough ports here to connect whatever kind of accessories you need.
 It’s also where you’ll need to attach the included antennas that provide Wi-Fi 6 connectivity.
 If you’d rather go hardwired, there’s a 2.5 Gigabit LAN port.

 Oh, before we forget, included in the box you’ll find an MSI gaming keyboard and gaming mouse.
 They’re a fantastic starting point for new PC gamers, and it’s a selling point we found hard to ignore.